 Areas Not Mentioned

 - Eklutna Lake: This drive in the winter is narrow, windy, and can be dangerous.
 And once you reach the lake you are looking south.
-There’s little light pollution so if you want a unique view and a little adventure, this is a good option.
+There is little light pollution though, so if you want a unique view and a little adventure, this is a good option.
 It’s just not my first pick.

 - Eagle River Nature Center: While this location is absolutely beautiful, it’s surrounded by mountains.
 This means there’s less open sky to look at.
 So unless the northern lights are high in the sky, you may miss a band that’s low on the horizon.

 - Point Woronzof: This is located in Anchorage.
 If the lights are really bright and can be seen in the city, you can get even better views here.
 However, there is still light pollution, and the really bright displays of light aren’t very common.
-So this spot can be hit or miss.
+You’re also not supposed to park here past 11:00 pm, so there’s a chance the cops could kick you out.

 Aurora Chasing Etiquette